How to Prevent Child Abuse

 All adults in our community have a responsibility to protect the children in their lives.
 The best way to do this is know how to recognize signs of child abuse and react responsibly.

-Any adult over 18 years who interacts with children.
+Any adult who interacts with, or cares about protecting, children.
 Our classes are customized for parents, caregivers, teachers, counselors, school administrators, medical, law enforcement and legal professionals, youth organization staff, clergy, church members, civic organizations and caring people from the community.

 Trainings/Professional Development Courses